We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Hybrid Working

-• Yes, in-person
+• Yes, in-person, OR

 TL;DR?

-Could Microsoft’s new ‘Hybrid’ RSVP feature in Outlook address the challenges of co-ordinating & facilitating in-person meetings?
+How does the ‘Hybrid’ RSVP feature in Outlook address the challenges of co-ordinating & facilitating in-person meetings?

+It shows promise.
 This article looks at the benefits and current shortcomings.

 What is an Hybrid RSVP?